 Architects Estudio Lamela led the restoration, preserving more than 3,700 artifacts throughout.
 Inside, interiors are by an international team of designers including BAMO, BG Architecture, Martin Brudnizki, AvroKO, and Luis Bustamante.

-In a city that is ever-changing but always welcoming, visitors will discover something new with every return visit.
+In an ever-changing city but always welcoming, visitors will discover something new with every return visit.
 Four Seasons is just steps from Kilómetro Cero, the central point from which all distances in Spain are measured.

 In this truly pedestrian-friendly city, most of the main points of interest are within a 20-minute walk, including the 125 hectares (300 acres) Retiro Park with its incredible Glass Palace and endless pathways amid trees, fountains, and ponds.
 Three of the world’s best museums, the Prado, the Thyssen-Bornemisza, and the Museo Nacional Centro de Arte Reina Sofía, form a Golden Triangle in the neighborhood around Four Seasons.